grandeurdev/js-sdk/README.md

 | displayPicture | string      | should be a valid url |
 | phone          | string      | should start with country code and <br>cannot include spaces e.g. +923336335233 |

 All the arguments are required.
-It is important to note that if you execute this method with an updated phone number or in other words if a user tried to update the phone number associated with the account, then we validate the new number first by automatically sending a verfication code and will return you a confirmation method in response.
+It is important to note that if you execute this method with an updated phone number or in other words if a user tried to update the phone number associated with the account, then we validate the new number first by automatically sending a verification code and will return you a confirmation method in response.

 Update profile method returns the following code in form of promise